 Key Takeaways

-- Sealing and insulating your home to keep the heat out and the cold in
+- Sealing and insulating your home keeps the heat out and the cold in.

 Seal the Exterior